missionpinball/mpf-docs/docs/gmc/reference/mpf-video-player.md

 Single value, type `boolean`.
 Default `false`.

-If checked, this video will begin playing immediately when it is added to the scene tree.
+If checked, this video will begin playing immediately when it is added to the scene tree and visible.

+If `hide_behavior` is "continue", it will play immediately even if not visible.

 ### expand: